Heirloom Wheat: Hybridized or Not?Updated: February 28, 2018 Healthy Living

-Kamut and Durum wheat are descendents of emmer and therefore hybridized as they also have 4 sets of 7 chromosomes.
+Kamut and Durum often used to make bulgur are both descendents of emmer.
+Therefore, they are hybridized as they also have 4 sets of 7 chromosomes.

 Truly unhybridized wheat has only 2 sets of 7 chromosomes, for a total of 14.
 The only wheat variety that meets this scientific definition is einkorn.

 Einkorn is the only wheat variety on Earth that has 2 sets of 7 chromosomes each (male and female) which indicates a completely unhybridized state.

 Now that we’ve got the hybrid versus nonhybrid wheat thing straightened out, one more thing need clarification.